Are you seeing the ‘413 Request Entity Too Large’ error in WordPress?

-In this article, we will show you how to easily fix the ‘413: Request Entity Too Large’ error in WordPress.
+In today’s guide, we will show you how to troubleshoot the ‘413: Request Entity Too Large’ error by increasing the file upload size.

-What Causes WordPress 413 Request Entity Too Large Error?
+What Causes the WordPress 413 Request Entity Too Large Error?

 This error usually happens when you are trying to upload a file that exceeds the maximum file upload limit on your WordPress website.